ngs-docs/2018-cicese-metatranscriptomics/docs/sourmash-taxonomic-classification.md

 this will produce a file 'plot-gather.png' that we need to download in order to visualize.
+[Here](https://github.com/ngs-docs/2018-cicese-metatranscriptomics/blob/master/docs/files/plot-gather.png) is a copy of this output visualization.

 We can see that the reads have more matches than the assembly.
-[Here](https://github.com/ngs-docs/2018-cicese-metatranscriptomics/blob/master/docs/files/plot-gather.png) is a copy of the output visualization.

 ## Other notes